psidhu42/bikesharing/README.md

 ### Busiest Days by User Type and Gender
 !["Busiest Days by User Type and Gender"](https://github.com/psidhu42/bikesharing/blob/main/resources/06-User-Trips-by-Gender-by-Weekday.png)
+More subscribers use the bike service than one time customers, and out of those subscribers there are more males than female riders, the busiest day being Thursday.

 ### Map of Top Starting Locations
-!["Top Starting Locations Map"](https://github.com/psidhu42/bikesharing/blob/main/resources/07-Top-Starting-Locations.png)
+!["Top Starting Locations Map"](https://github.com/psidhu42/bikesharing/blob/main/resources/07-Top-Starting-Locations.png) Looking at this map we can see that a majority of the top starting locations are in Manhattan south of Central Park.
+There are a few popular locations the are along the outside edge of Central Park as well.

 ### Most Popular Destinations
 !["Most Popular Destinations"](https://github.com/psidhu42/bikesharing/blob/main/resources/08-Most-Popular-Destination.png)
+This circle chart shows the most popular destinations, the larger and more green the circle the popular the location.
+Using the [interactive chart](https://public.tableau.com/app/profile/pritpal.sidhu/viz/NYC-Citibike-Challenge_16557627335780/CitibikeUseageinNYC) on Tableau Public we can see that "Pershing Square North" is the most popular end point, which is located nearest to Grand Central Station.

 ## Summary